necto/necto.github.io/index.md

+---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+layout: home
+---

-Hello, this is Arseniy Zaostrovnykh's personal page.
+Hello, this is personal page of Arseniy Zaostrovnykh.